Contact The Nebraska Medical Center cancer hotline today at 800.999.5465.

 Learn more about clinical trials at this NCCN Member Institution.

-The mission of the Fred & Pamela Buffett Cancer Center is to coordinate basic and clinical cancer research, patient care and educational programs and to facilitate the application of new knowledge about the diagnosis, treatment and prevention of cancer.
+The mission of the Fred & Pamela Buffett Cancer Center is to coordinate cancer care, research and education in Nebraska, the region and the world.

 Respected for decades as the Eppley Cancer Center, the new name, Fred & Pamela Buffett Cancer Center, and its future home, create greater possibilities for cancer research and care.

 Currently under construction, the new Fred & Pamela Buffett Cancer Center facility is scheduled to open in 2017.
 Health care providers and researchers will work side-by-side in state-of-the-art, integrated facilities to speed up breakthroughs in the lab and ensure personalized patient care.
 The largest project ever on campus, the $323 million facility will include a 252,000 square foot cancer research tower and 323,000 square foot clinical treatment facility which includes ambulatory and inpatient services.

 As the only National Cancer Institute-designated cancer center in Nebraska, the Fred & Pamela Buffett Cancer Center provides the best in science and clinical practice.
 Today, more than 200 oncologists and basic scientists are working together to find better ways to diagnose, treat and prevent cancer.

 For over 50 years, our scientists and physicians have been at the forefront of discoveries that have increased survivorship.
 We’ve treated people from all 50 states and more than 42 different countries.
 Our strengths in lymphoma, leukemia, breast cancer, pancreatic and gastrointestinal cancers, head and neck cancers, brain cancer, lung cancer, pediatric oncology and research have meant unmatched care for Nebraska, the region and the world.